StefanLeng/gurps-categorized-sheet/README.md

 Configure per actor witch non-weapon attacks uses an empty hand.
 More fixes for equipment in containers.
 Fix for attacks not showing if the weapon name has postfixes (e.g. for TL)

+0.4.1
+Fix for containers disappearing von lists if collapsed Better handling of missing roll tables
+Option to allow two-handed weapons to be wielded one-handed with heigh enough strength.
+Activated by a setting, because in some situations this rule gives nonsencial results.
+Fix layout for larger than default fonts.

 ## Development